JoeDuncko/spotify-remove-liked-album-tracks/README.md

 ## Usage

-- Install Node (I developed this on node 12)
+- Install Node (I developed this on node 12 via nvm)
+- Clone this repo
-- Check out this repo
+- `cd` into this repo
 - `npm install`
-- TODO: Add directions on adding your API Token
+- Get a Spotify token
+  - It's easy to get one from Spotify's web console by going to https://developer.spotify.com/console/get-current-user-saved-tracks/ , logging into Spotify, clicking "Get Token", selecting `user-library-read` and `user-library-modify`, then clicking "Request token".
+Copy the "OAuth Token".
-- `npm start`
+- `npm start  -- --token="<YOUR SPOTIFY TOKEN HERE>"`
+- Done!